Lindsey Lundin

 My Values as a Therapist

-My values as a therapist are grounded in connection, compassionate accountability and inclusivity.
-In my work, I believe that curiosity and gentle self-reflection are powerful tools for growth that can help encourage and support lasting, meaningful change.
-With those tools, I work to understand each client’s unique story and how their constellation of experiences have impacted their lives.
-Additionally, I value approaching my work with clients as a collaborative process that nurtures healthy change.
-As a queer clinician, I approach therapy through an intersectional and trauma-informed lens, recognizing how identity, culture, and lived experience shape mental health.
+My values as a therapist are grounded in connection, authenticity and inclusivity.
+Those values are intrinsic to my work with clients and inform how I approach each client's needs.
+Additionally, I value approaching my work with clients as a collaborative process that nurtures honest self-reflection and healthy change.
+I approach therapy through an intersectional and trauma-informed lens, recognizing how identity, culture, and lived experience shape us.

 Techniques I Use